worldline/angular-security-training/docs/CSRF/README.md

 - Apply OWASP CSRF prevention cheat sheet
 - Use sonarLint in your IDE in order to alert on vulnerable code while you are developing.

-- Request code reviews from aknowledged Security Reviewers in your team.
+- Request code reviews from acknowledged Security Reviewers in your team.

 - Scan your code with automated code analysis tools like SonarQube in your merge requests and prevent pushing any vulnerable code in your application.